saldivar77/application/Creating-a-package.md

 ## Adding a pre-compiled binary

-To add a pre-compiled binary file to you new package or to an existing one, you must first create a source-only package like above if it does not exist.
+To add a pre-compiled binary file to your new package or to an existing one, you must first create a source-only package like above if it does not exist.
 After that:

 1. Use `crew build pkgname`, e.g. `crew build bc`.